-Parchomenko, Paul [Павло Пархоменко] – pharmacologist; born on 10 January 1895 in the Kharkiv region (Ukraine; at that time – Russian Empire); died on 17 January 1969, probably in Surrey, England, United Kingdom; buried in Streatham, London.
+Parchomenko, Paul [Павло Пархоменко] – pharmacologist; born on 10 January 1895 in the village of Hrebeni (Kaharlyk raion, Kyiv oblast, Ukraine; at that time – Kyiv county, Kyiv gubernia, Russian empire); died on 17 January 1969, probably in Surrey, England, United Kingdom; buried in Streatham, London.

-In the 1920s Parchomenko studied at the Ukrainian Free University (UFU) in Prague, where he was awarded a doctoral degree in May 1929.
-Subsequently, he worked at the Czechoslovak State Radiological Institute in Prague, where he invented a radiotherapy technique and associated equipment for use in the treatment of certain diseases.
+After moving to Czechoslovakia, in the 1920s Parchomenko studied at the Ukrainian Free University (UFU) in Prague, where he was awarded a doctoral degree in May 1929.
+He worked in a pharmaceutical factory in Kolín, and subsequently at the Czechoslovak State Radiological Institute in Prague, where he invented a radiotherapy technique and associated equipment for use in the treatment of certain diseases.
 He also created many medicinal drugs which went into production in Czechoslovak pharmaceutical laboratories.
 In 1939-1945 he was a reader (docent) in pharmaceutical chemistry at the Ukrainian Free University.

 After the Second World War Parchomenko moved to the United Kingdom where he worked in the pharmaceutical industry until 1963.
-From August 1950 until January 1951 he was treasurer of the Ukrainian Autocephalous Orthodox Church in Great Britain.
+From August 1950 until January 1951 he was treasurer of the interim General Board of the Ukrainian Autocephalous Orthodox Church in Great Britain.

 His publications include a co-authored booklet on Radium and its uses in medicine – Concise information with special reference to miсro-radiation (c.1930), and articles in the journals Collection of Czechoslovak Chemical Communications (1938), Pharmazeutische Zentralhalle für Deutschland (1940, 1941) and Naukovyi zbirnyk Ukrainskoho Vilnoho Universytetu v Prazi (1942).